 You need to learn to manage the energy cost on his spells.
-If you use them all back to back it costs 240 energy 3*(30+50).This means you have to auto attack atleast 3 times between to have enough energy, and sometimes you will have to use Dragon's Rage defensivelt as you run out of energy sicne your ult costs no energy it is a free disengage.
+If you use them all back to back it costs 240 energy 3*(30+50).This means you have to auto attack atleast 3 times between to have enough energy, and sometimes you will have to use Dragon's Rage defensively as you run out of energy since your ult costs no energy it is a free disengage.
 Wardjumping is VERY punishing in this aspect too as the energy isn't refunded and neither is the cooldown.
-It is also easy to accidentally use Iron Will by accident when wardjumping if you mash w, which will further drain energy, however your Safeguard will come off cooldown 3 seconds earlier.
+It is also easy to accidentally use Iron Will when wardjumping if you mash w, which will further drain energy.

 |Triumph is one of the best single runes in the game, and whenever anyone runs precision this rune is always taken and there's a reason why.
 In early skirmishes and ganks this could save you from an Ignite as well as in teamfights it can heal you from numerous targets.
 The extra 20g is also useful early when building Long Swords and Control Wards|

 |Legend: Alacrity will let you clear better as the stacking attack speed will build up over the course of the game.
 This will also make you harder to duel in skirmishes against the enemy jungler, and push towers and other objectives faster as it increases your DPS.
 However it won't be as good for bursting targets as it doesn't benefit burst damage at all.
 Taking this rune also lets you get a 3rd auto attack between Sonic Wave and Resonating Strike.
 However consider Legend: Tenacity if they have a lot of non-knockup/knockback crowd control spells (3+ non ultimate hard cc spells).|